Djepunk97/MAUPS/README.md

 # Description

 This is a portable script written in python used for "Static Analysis" of malwares.
 Focus on malware PE Headers, Strings, Image Type, MD5 Hash, VirusTotal Analysis.
-You can skip VirusTotal API if dont want to upload your sample on VirusTotal.
+You can skip VirusTotal API Key if dont want to upload your sample on VirusTotal.
 Supported wherever python is installed (Tested on Linux, Windows).
-MAUPS will generate three output files: Strings.txt for the extracted strings, PE Analysis.txt for PE headers and output.txt will contain VirusTotal output.
+MAUPS will generate three output files in the same folder as the script: Strings.txt for the extracted strings, PE Analysis.txt for PE headers and output.txt will contain VirusTotal output.

 # Pre-Requesites (Only for Windows OS)